USS Ingraham (FFG-61): Final disposition

 On 15 August 2021, Ingraham was used as a target for a Sinking Exercise (SINKEX) near Hawaii as part of Large Scale Exercise (LSE) 2021.
 Units from the Carrier Strike Group, Submarine Forces Pacific, I Marine Expeditionary Force, 3rd Marine Air Wing, III Marine Expeditionary Force, 3rd Marine Division, and U.S. Army Multi-Domain Task Force were involved.
-The Marine Corps fired two Naval Strike Missiles from shore, which navigated around simulated mountains, and hit the Ingraham hull.
+The Marine Corps fired two Naval Strike Missiles from a Rogue Fires autonomous vehicle on the shore, which navigated around simulated mountains, and hit the Ingraham hull.